 - the actual invoiced costs during that period

 Reimbursement is intended to cover external locums and cover also provided by GPs already working within the practice (existing employees or partners), but who do not work full time (ie. payment will be made equally where there is organisation flexibility/capacity within the practice to be able to perform the duties of the GP on leave in order to maintain the delivery of services).

 PMS practices will need to reach agreement with their Primary Care Organisation.

-Further guidance can be found in the joint GPC and NHS employers guide: 2015/16 GMS contract (pages 19-20)
+Further guidance can be found in the joint GPC and NHS employers guide: 2018/19 GMS contract